Rodent Prevention FAQ

 Reported rat sightings have been on the rise in recent years, due to several variables.
 The warmer, milder weather throughout the seasons has given rats more efficient living conditions, which support breeding.
-There has also been more awareness of the rodent problem, leading to more reports.
+There has also been more awareness of rodents, which leads to more reports.

 4. Do vacant properties attract rats?

 Habited, maintained properties tend to attract rats because these properties provide resources like food, water, and shelter.
 Well-kept homes with gardens, bird-baths, ground cover, and other outdoor amenities can attract unwanted rodents in addition to other animals.